trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin5.png
    :scale: 100%

-:numref:`Figure %s: Show Desktop Button <luminapanelplugin5>`
+   Show Desktop Button

-This button will immediately hide all open windows on all active monitors so that only the desktop is visible.
+This button, seen in :numref:`Figure %s <luminapanelplugin5>`, will immediately hide all open windows on all active monitors so only the desktop is visible.
 This is useful for touch screens or small devices.

 .. _Spacer: